PecanProject/betydb-data-access/API/beta_API.md

 * data

-  This is main item of interest in a successful request (it is omitted if the request is unsuccessful).
-It contains all the rows of the table associated with the URI path that are not filtered out by request parameters.
+  This is main item of interest in a successful request.
+(It is omitted if the request is unsuccessful.)
+It contains all the rows of the table associated with the URI path that are not filtered out by request parameters (subject to access restrictions and the default size limit).

-#### Content of returned data--JSON format
+#### Content of returned data: JSON format

 The value of the "data" property will be a JSON array consisting of zero or more JSON objects, each of which represents one row of the database table